Background: Hinduism Vocabulary & Concepts:

 During your two days in the library, you will find these stations with resources available to support your exploration of Hinduism.
 Make sure you visit a minimum of 2 stations and sign your name when you have completed the work there:

-Basic Beliefs of Hinduism.
+Station 1: Basic Beliefs of Hinduism.
 Discuss with a partner: is Hinduism monotheistic or polytheistic?
 Include in your discussion these terms: Brahman, Brahma, Vishnu, Shiva and Aum.
-You may make use of this article to debate your answer with evidence. http://online.infobase.com/HRC/LearningCenter/Details/22?articleId=415286
+You may make use of this article to debate your answer with evidence. https://online.infobase.com/HRC/LearningCenter/Details/22?articleId=415286

 Also, since they are important concepts that guide people’s values and beliefs, discuss how dharma might relate to a) karma b) the caste system.
 These concepts are further explored at Stations 2 and 7.